Egypt · tool

 Mahshi

-Vine leaves, zucchini, eggplant, or peppers stuffed with a flavorful mixture of rice, herbs, and sometimes minced meat.
-This dish is a labor of love and a staple of home cooking.
+Vegetables like zucchini, eggplant, bell peppers, or grape leaves stuffed with a mixture of rice, herbs, and sometimes minced meat.
+It's a comforting and flavorful home-style dish.

 Where locals eat — best neighborhoods

-Historic and bustling, with a mix of old-world charm and modern eateries, from street food vendors to classic cafes.
+Historic, bustling, a mix of old-world charm and modern life.

 Dietary notes